 Note: Headspace did not publicise its valuation for its two funding rounds in 2020, perhaps due to not reaching ‘unicorn’ status as its rival Calm did in 2019.

 Note: Commercial customers include Google, LinkedIn, Starbucks and Adobe.
 Businesses subsidise Headspace premium for their employees, so one customer could equate to thousands of users.

-- 600 companies, including Google, LinkedIn, Starbucks, Adobe, General Electric and Turner, partner with Headspace (Marketwatch)
+Google, LinkedIn, Starbucks, Adobe, GE and Turner have all partnered with Headspace for commercial use (Marketwatch)

-- There is over 300 hours of guided meditation available on the app (Headspace)
+There is over 300 hours of guided meditation available on the app

 How many countries is Headspace available in?